sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_small_fan.rst

       int reading = digitalRead(buttonPin);

-      if (reading != lastButtonState)// If the button state is different from last time
+      if (reading != lastButtonState) // If the button state is different from last time

       {

-         lastDebounceTime = millis();// reset the debouncing timer
+         lastDebounceTime = millis(); // reset the debouncing timer

       }